 Vegetables found in the wild or can be easily grown are included in the two dishes above.
 The long style green beans are easy to grow on the island and have a long harvest cycle, they are best prepared in a very simple saute or stir fry.
 The warabi or young fiddle head fern shoots are always a local favorite dish.
 Found year-round in the wet forests in many areas of Hawaii, these ferns are easy to harvest in the wild.
 Called Ho’i’o (Hawaiian) ostrich or fiddle head (Mainland) or Warabi (Japanese), the shoots are ready to harvest after they start to uncoil from their tight heads.
 Served in a simple salad mixed in with onions, tomatoes and a vinagrette, it becomes a tasty dish.

-In any Hawaiian food potluck, there is always as much desserts brought in as the appetizers and entrees.
+In any Hawaiian food potluck, there is always as much desserts brought in hopefully made with local Hawaiian chocolate.
 Everybody loves desserts here especially when fresh fruit like coconuts, pineapples and mangoes are mixed into the recipe.
 Sometimes people start on the wrong end of the potluck line and just go with the desserts first.

 This is just a small sampling of local Hawaiian food that you will find in any potluck.
 Have you tried something else in Hawaii that was so Ono (delicious?), please share what you tasted in the comments section below.